The Ward Family

 On January 9, 1878, for the sum of $1,000, Morris Ward, Jr. purchased 200 acres of land in Upshur County, formerly part of the John Carson Survey, from A.T.
 Boger and his wife Mattie.
 The Carson survey lay immediately north of, and adjoined, the 160-acre tract which Morris's father, Morris Ward, Sr., had purchased in 1860.

-Mary Ann Lowry Ward died on January 16, 1880, only about six months after the birth of her son and last child, Claude Elliot Ward.
+Mary Ann Lowry Ward died on January 16, 1880, from complications following the birth of her son and last child, Claude Elliot Ward.
 She was buried at Chilton Cemetery, near Big Sandy, Texas.
+The infant did not survive much longer than his mother, dying in August 1881.

 On March 29, 1893, Morris's daughter, Elizabeth Alice, married Boyd Gorman in Upshur County, where she would remain for the rest of her long life.